New California Law

 The San Francisco Chronicle was the first to report on the bill.

-Importantly, the bill only targets false & deceptive commercial email... and last time I checked, there is no First Amendment right to false & deceptive commercial speech.
+Importantly, the bill only targeted false & deceptive commercial email... and last time I checked, there is no First Amendment right to false & deceptive commercial speech.
 Companies that advertise in truthful email will not be impacted by the new bill.
 So you have to wonder, Who is going to oppose a bill that only targets falsity & deception?

 © 2002-present, Daniel Balsam